How to Declutter Your Sewing Room

 Gather your supplies.
 Keep it simple when decluttering.
 If you have too many boxes, bags, labels, etc., it'll only make the process harder and more complicated.
 Keeping your supplies simple allows you to concentrate on what you're really doing — sorting your fabric and tools.
 Here are some common items you may need while decluttering:

 - Permanent markers and paper to make labels

 - Boxes and bags to hold sorted items

 - Scissors or utility knife

 Touch once, decide once.
-Decluttering involves deciding to keep or let go, so the main activity throughout the cleanse is picking up or touching an item and asking, "Should I keep this?"
+Decluttering involves deciding to keep or let go, so the main activity throughout the process is picking up or touching an item and asking, "Should I keep this?"
 If you instantly know something needs to stay or go (and you have space to store it), go with your gut.
 No need to analyze.
-However, if you're not quite sure, see "Four Tough Questions," below, to help you reach your decision.
+However, if you're not quite sure, see the "Tough Questions to Ask Yourself," below, to help you reach your decision.
 When you don't quickly know whether to keep or get rid of an item, place it in a pile and keep moving through the room.
 Save the last 5 to 10 minutes of the session to deal with your pile of questionable items.

-Four Tough Questions
+Tough Questions to Ask Yourself

 - Test it.
 Does it work?
 If not, is it easy to replace a part?
 If it doesn't serve its purpose anymore, get rid of it.